tomtom-international/commisery-action/README.md

         - "*"
 ```

-During generation, each individual conventional commit will associated with the following
+During generation, each conventional commit will be associated with the following labels:
-labels:

 | Label | Description |
 | --- | --- |